After the National Referral Mechanism

 Overview of the report

-It provides support and information through outreach-based casework to a minimum of 50 women and men in England who have survived trafficking, have been identified through the National Referral Mechanism, but have lost access to specialist support as their 45-day "recovery and reflection period" has come or is coming to an end.
+The pilot was co-funded by European Commission’s asylum migration and integration fund (AMIF), and provided support and information through outreach-based casework to a 70 women and men in England who had survived trafficking, had been identified through the National Referral Mechanism, but have lost access to specialist support as their 45-day "recovery and reflection period" had come to an end.

 An insecure immigration status creates stress and can be a barrier to integration: The uncertainty and emotional stress of legal claims and appeals processes without clear timescales act as a barrier for accessing support.
 This includes struggling to access support services to work with a survivor of trafficking on longer term plans for greater independence and integration.